-TABLE I. List of IR-active modes and their frequencies (in cm^{-1}) at room temperature for several cubic spinels tion of the t{2g} orbitals.
-Following our earlier discussion on the comparison of the Raman-active modes for different spinels listed in Table II, significant changes around T_S should be expected for the E_g mode.
-Another relevant and important results from the paper by Barton et al. [26] is the presence of the magneto-dielectric coupling, which is evident from the fitting of the temperaturedependent dielectric constant data of GCO with the Barrett equation for $T > T_N$ (similar to previous reports on MnO and MnF2 [69-71]) yielding 339 cm-1 as the frequency of the coupling mode.
-This frequency is close to that of the E_q mode determined in this work.
+The structural transition at low temperature is expected due to the possible Jahn-Teller distortions and spin-orbit coupling effects in the $3d^7$ state of $\mathrm{Co^{2+}}$, in which the spin degeneracy is lifted due to the stabilization of the t{2g} orbitals.
+Following our earlier discussion of the comparison of the Raman-active modes for different spinels listed in Table II, significant changes around T_S should be expected for the E_g mode.
+Another relevant and important result from the paper by Barton et al. [26] is the presence of the magneto-dielectric coupling, which is evident from the fitting of the temperature-dependent dielectric constant data of GCO with the Barrett equation for $T > T_N$ (similar to previous reports on MnO and MnF2 [77-79]) yielding 339 cm-1 as the frequency of the coupling mode.
+This frequency is close to that of the E_g mode determined in this work.